-SUBJECT: Report on Controls Placed in Operation and Tests
+SUBJECT: Report on the Bureau of the Public Debt Administrative

-of Operating Effectiveness for the Bureau of the Public Debt's Administrative Resource Center for the Period July 1, 2009 to June 30, 2010
+Resource Center's Description of its Financial Management Services and the Suitability of the Design and Operating Effectiveness of its Controls for the Period July 1, 2011 to

+June 30, 2012

-I am pleased to transmit the attached Report on Controls Placed in Operation and Tests of Operating Effectiveness for the Bureau of the Public Debt's (BPD) Administrative Resource Center for the period July 1, 2009 to June 30, 2010.
-Under a contract monitored by the Office of Inspector General, KPMG LLP, an independent certified public accounting firm, performed an examination of the accounting processing and general computer controls related to certain services provided by BPD's Administrative Resource Center to various Federal Government agencies (Customer Agencies) for the period July 1, 2009 to June 30, 2010.
-The contract required that the examination be performed in accordance with generally accepted government auditing standards and the American Institute of Certified Public Accountants' Statement on Auditing Standards Number 70, Reports on the Processing of Transactions by Service Organizations, as amended.
+I am pleased to transmit the attached Report on the Bureau of the Public Debt (BPD) Administrative Resource Center's Description of its Financial Management Services and the Suitability of the Design and Operating Effectiveness of its Controls for the period July 1, 2011 to June 30, 2012.
+Under a contract monitored by the Office of Inspector General, KPMG LLP, an independent certified public accounting firm, performed an examination of the description of controls, the suitability of the design and operating effectiveness of the accounting and procurement processing, and general computer controls related to certain services provided by BPD's Administrative Resource Center to various Federal Government agencies (Customer Agencies) for the period July 1, 2011 to June 30, 2012.
+The contract required that the examination be performed in accordance with generally accepted government auditing standards and the American Institute of Certified Public Accountants' Statement on Standards for Attestation Engagements Number 16, Reporting on Controls at a Service Organization.